amissine/stellar_kelp_examples/README.md

 # stellar_kelp_examples
+Work in progress, not yet ready to use.
 Take a look at the code:
 ```bash
 vim -S session.vim
 ```